dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ~~~~
 {: #fig_3GPP-5GS-in-Reference-Point title="5G System Architecture in Reference Point Representation"}

 A short description of the network functions is provided below.
+Details are in {{TS.23.501-3GPP}}.

 Access and Mobility Management Function (AMF) interfaces with the Radio access network and provides
 management of registration/connection/reachability/mobility, access authentication and authorization,